awwaiid/thelackthereof/content/GP for NLP.md

 So, the new idea.
 I will create a list of things myself or others might say to Vladimir.
 I will also create the appropriate semantic representation I want for each of the sentences.
 Then I hand this off to a GP to create the grammar and translator.
 Perhaps, however, a simple grammar is not enough.
 In that case I'd get my GP to output actual code to be run.
 Hmm.

 The biggest issue is the knowledge representation language, I think.
 I've been thinking about this a lot lately, which is why I was reading the MIT course.
 But for this domain I think a fairly simple knowledge representation will work well.
-The two fundamental things which need to be expresible are the obvious -- querying the existing knowledge and adding new knowledge.
-The real question is whether the knowledge should encompas rules in addition to facts.
+The two fundamental things which need to be expressible are the obvious -- querying the existing knowledge and adding new knowledge.
+The real question is whether the knowledge should encompass rules in addition to facts.